trusvik/terraform-cloudwatch-dashboard/README_en.md

 ## Modify the MetricsConfig Class

-You need to modify the MetricsConfig class and use your own name for the cloudwatch namespace
+You need to modify the MetricsConfig class and use your own name for the cloudwatch namespace, replace the empty string "" with your student name.

 ````java
  return new CloudWatchConfig() {